-- 1. Understand the complexities of health care systems and to apply conceptual knowledge from the fields of economics, policy sciences and law to the analysis of everyday health policy issues that arise within different health care systems around the World. - The student is able to classify different types of health care systems, to describe how these systems function in terms of organising and financing health care, and to explain their implications for efficiency and equity in health care. - The student is able to apply methods of economic analysis to investigate the comparative performance of health systems and health technologies, and to utilise such analysis to infer implications for policy. - The student is able to classify different modes of governance in health care, to distinguish changes in arrangements associated with health care system reforms, and to deduce the political and institutional conditions required to make successful development of systems possible. - The student has knowledge of the international legal framework concerning the right to health care and is able to utilise this knowledge to examine contemporary problems and dilemmas national health care systems face with respect to access to health care. - 2.
-Apply multiple perspectives to health care issues - The student is able to analyse problems from the multidisciplinary perspectives of economics, governance and law. - The student is able to interpret problems from different role perspectives, as for instance that of a policy maker, an insurer, a researcher/consultant, a health care provider or a patient. - The student is able to appraise problems on a national level in relation to international perspectives, as for instance under different health care systems or legal arrangements. - The student recognises her/his role and perspective in different problem contexts and is motivated to identify possible alternative roles and perspectives and to contrast these with her/his own.

-3. Design and carry out research

-- The student has a problem-oriented attitude to research questions. - The student is able to identify a solution-oriented approach to research questions. - The student has research skills: she/he is able to formulate a research question, choose an appropriate research design, carry out the necessary activities to gather data and interpret and analyse the results and to report on her/his findings in an academic manner. - The student is able to organise her/his (research) activities.
+- 1. The graduate has demonstrable knowledge and insight into the complexities of health care systems and can apply conceptual knowledge from the fields of economics, policy sciences, and law to the analysis and contribute to the solution of health policy issues that arise within different health care systems around the world.
+This means: - The graduate is able to classify different types of health care systems, describe how these systems function in terms of the organisation and financing of health care, and explain their implications for efficiency and equity objectives of health care systems. - The graduate is able to apply methods of economic analysis to investigate the comparative performance of health care systems and health technologies, and to utilise such analysis to infer implications and make recommendations for policy. - The graduate is able to classify different modes of governance in health care systems, distinguish changes in arrangements associated with health care

+- system reforms, and deduce the political and institutional conditions required to make effective development of systems possible. - The graduate has demonstrable knowledge of the international legal frameworks concerning the right to health care and are able to utilise this knowledge to examine contemporary problems and dilemmas that national health care systems face with respect to access to health care. - 2.
+The graduate can apply knowledge and insight from multiple disciplines and perspectives to contribute to the solution of health policy issues that arise in health care systems around the world.
+This means: - The graduate is able to analyse problems and propose (theoretical and empirical) evidence-informed solutions from the multidisciplinary perspectives of economics, policy sciences, and law. - The graduate is able to analyse problems and propose (theoretical and empirical) evidence-informed solutions from different role perspectives, as for instance that of a policy maker, a health insurer, a researcher/consultant, a health care provider, and a patient. - The graduate is able analyse problems and propose (theoretical and empirical) evidence-based solutions on a national level in relation to international perspectives, as for instance under different health care systems and legal arrangements. - The graduate can recognise their role and perspective in different problem contexts and is motivated to identify possible alternative roles and perspectives and to contrast these with their own to contribute to the solution of health policy issues. - 3.
+The graduate is able to design, carry out research, and formulate judgements on the basis of incomplete or limited information, taking into account the social and ethical responsibilities associated with the application of their own knowledge and judgements.
+This means: - The graduate has a problem-oriented attitude to research questions. - The graduate is able to identify a solution-oriented approach to research questions. - The graduate has research skills: they are able to formulate a research question, choose an appropriate research design, carry out the necessary activities to gather information, analyse and interpret the information, and report on their findings in an academic manner. - The graduate is able to organise their (research) activities. - 4.
+The graduate is able to communicate conclusions, as well as the knowledge, motives and considerations that underlie them, clearly and unambiguously to an audience of specialists or non-specialists.
+This means: - The graduate is able to give oral presentations at master level. - The graduate is able to make written presentations at master level.